Skip to Main Content

 About The Book

-From the New York Times bestselling indie author comes the first of two sexy contemporary romances about a woman torn between her seemingly perfect boyfriend and a dark, mysterious stranger—who will stop at nothing to have her.
+From New York Times bestselling author Gail McHugh comes the first of two sexy contemporary romances about a young woman torn between her seemingly perfect boyfriend and a dark, mysterious stranger—who will stop at nothing to have her.

 Her mind tried to fight a bloody battle against what her body already knew.
 She wanted him, and she wanted him badly.